-Love it or loathe it (not that that’s really possible) there is truly no other track which will ever top a list of Journey songs.
+Love it or loathe it (not that that’s possible) there is truly no other track that will ever top a list of Journey songs.
 Taken from 1981’s Escape, this track is, quite simply, one of the most anthemic and catchy rock songs of all time.

 Don’t Stop Believin’ begins with a glittering and iconic keyboard riff, which is soon joined by Perry’s vocals and some urgent and jittering guitar.
 From there, the song just gets bigger and bigger, introducing some catchy pre-choruses and instrumentals before finally climaxing with that enormous chorus.